We know boaters want better facilities and access, less congestion, better facility management, and transparency of funding used for facilities.

 A Victorian first, this strategy will provide the road map for future investment and the boating community will have a chance to help us shape it.

 The Victorian Government has passed legislation to establish the Better Boating Fund that will return every dollar of marine licensing and boat registration fees to improving boating safety and facilities.
-The Fund will be operational in July 2021.
+The Fund was made operational in July 2021.

 The Victorian Recreational Boating Strategy will inform how the Better Boating Fund will be allocated.
 And that’s why we’ll be working closely with the boating community to understand what they believe are the priorities for Victoria.

-We asked boaters to help us identify what they believe the boating priorities are across Victoria in a consultation that ran between 29 January – 20 February.
+We asked boaters and asset managers to help us identify what they believe the boating priorities are across Victoria in a consultation that ran between 29 January – 20 February.